calvinrzachman/chain-of-thought/README.md

 ## What is Bitcoin?

 Bitcoin is many different things to different people.
 For some, Bitcoin is hope, for others [Bitcoin is freedom](https://www.youtube.com/watch?v=xLYYh4aPXAM), yet others still - [Bitcoin is Time](https://dergigi.com/2021/01/14/bitcoin-is-time/).
-Metaphor and philosophical musing aside, for the purposes of this summary Bitcoin is two things: Bitcoin is a software protocol which forms the basis of a global, censorship resistant, monetary settlement network, and the accounting unit native to the ledger that software protocol maintains.
-The latter concerns what is owned, while the former concerns the system which enables digital scarcity and ownership without central authority in the first place.
+Metaphor and philosophical musing aside, for the purposes of this summary Bitcoin is two things: Bitcoin is a software protocol which forms the basis of a global, censorship resistant, monetary settlement network, and bitcoin is the accounting unit native to the ledger that software protocol maintains.
+The latter concerns what is owned, while the former concerns the system which enables *digital scarcity* and ownership without central authority in the first place.

 When you own a Bitcoin, what do you actually own?